Don’t think about it, she reminded herself for the hundredth time.

 The other day I saw a man.

-He was walking across the street and a few paces ahead of me, such that his face was shielded from my gaze.
+He was walking on the other side of the street and a few paces ahead of me, such that his face was shielded from my gaze.
 I wasn’t sure why, but something about the man attracted my wandering eyes.
 In voyeur, I viewed him at a distance.
-Read more
+Continue reading “The Man Across the Street”

 A sliver of dawn flooded through a crack in the curtains, filling the semi’s cabin with warm light.
 The sharpened beam pierced the humid air and stabbed at Jullian’s eyelids.
 He groaned and opened one eye as if to tell the sun to, “piss off.”
 Jullian sat up holding his splitting head as if afraid the contents might fall out.
 He rubbed his eyes, looked at the ajar curtain, and cursed.